Quantum marginal problem and incompatibility: From states to channels: entropic criteria

-{\it From states to channels.---} As mentioned in the introduction, there is no general solution to the quantum marginal problem for the case of overlapping marginals.
-For the low-dimensional case the existence of a global quantum state $\varrho_{AB_1B_2}$ given $\varrho_{AB_1}$ and $\varrho_{AB_2}$ can be determined via semidefinite programming (SDP)~\cite{boyd2004convex, Gaertner2012}.
-In principle, such techniques can be translated to compatibility questions of channels using Theorem \ref{theor:central}.
-However, for higher-dimensional cases, the size of the SDP becomes unmanageable.
-One can give some approximate solutions by means of entropic constraints, see, e.g., Ref.~\cite{carlen2013extension}.
-Here we choose to demonstrate the use of Theorem \ref{theor:central} by translating the basic entropic results into witnesses of channel incompatibility.
+For states of low dimension the quantum marginal problem, and hence compatibility of channels (see Theorem~\ref{theor:central}), can be tackled with SDPs~\cite{boyd2004convex, Gaertner2012}.
+However, for higher-dimensional cases this approach becomes computationally demanding.
+One can nevertheless give some approximate solutions by means of entropic constraints, see, e.g., Ref.~\cite{carlen2013extension}.
+Now we demonstrate the use of Theorem \ref{theor:central} by translating the basic entropic results into witnesses of channel incompatibility.